jdavis101/Discord-Nickname-Bot/README.md

 # Discord-Nickname-Bot

-Bot is used by typing "!cn @USER NEW_NAME"
+Bot is used by typing
+!cn @username newusername